 Since curing meat requires such a specific skill set (otherwise, it can lead to illness or worse), we highly recommend consulting with an expert to teach you proper techniques.
 We found that the following four publications are helpful guides and go in-depth about just such processes, procedures, and techniques:

 - Charcuterie: The Craft of Salting, Smoking, and Curing by Michael Ruhlman and Brian Polcyn

 - Home Production of Quality Meats and Sausages by Stanley Marianski and Adam Marianski

 - The River Cottage Curing & Smoking Handbook by Steven Lamb

 - USDA’s Processing Procedures: Dried Meats

 How to Slice Prosciutto

 You'll need a sharp knife; the traditional prosciutto knife is about 12 inches long and 1/2-inch wide.
-You'll also want a prosciutto holder, which is a large clamp device that lets you stand the prosciutto on edge, with the bone horizontal (one generally begins with the half with the most meat facing up).
+You'll also want a prosciutto holder, which is a large clamp device that lets you stand the prosciutto on edge, with the bone horizontal—one generally begins with the half with the most meat facing up.
 Trim away the rind and begin slicing the prosciutto, parallel to the bone, trimming away more rind as necessary.
-With practice you'll be able to cut thin, even slices.
-Once you reach the bone, flip the prosciutto over and begin sliding the other side.
-Once you have trimmed away all the meat you can get, use the prosciutto bone for soup.
+With practice, you'll be able to cut thin, even slices.
+Once you reach the bone, flip the prosciutto over and begin slicing the other side.
+And once you have trimmed away all the meat you can get, use the prosciutto bone for soup.